klmnden/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-hand-text.md

                     "Ocp-Apim-Subscription-Key", subscriptionKey);

                 // Request parameter.
-                // Note: The request parameter changed for APIv2.
-                // For APIv1, it is "handwriting=true".
                 string requestParameters = "mode=Handwritten";

-                // Assemble the URI for the REST API Call. string uri = uriBase + "?" + requestParameters;
+                // Assemble the URI for the REST API method. string uri = uriBase + "?" + requestParameters;

                 HttpResponseMessage response;

-                // Two REST API calls are required to extract handwritten text.
+                // Two REST API methods are required to extract handwritten text.
-                // One call to submit the image for processing, the other call
+                // One method to submit the image for processing, the other method
                 // to retrieve the text found in the image.

-                // operationLocation stores the REST API location to call to
+                // operationLocation stores the URI of the second REST API method,
-                // retrieve the text.
-                string operationLocation;
+                // returned by the first REST API method. string operationLocation;

-                // Request body.
+                // Reads the contents of the specified local image
+                // into a byte array.
-                // Posts a locally stored JPEG image. byte[] byteData = GetImageAsByteArray(imageFilePath);
+                byte[] byteData = GetImageAsByteArray(imageFilePath);

-                using (ByteArrayContent content = new ByteArrayContent(byteData))
+                // Adds the byte array as an octet stream to the request body. using (ByteArrayContent content = new ByteArrayContent(byteData))
                 {
-                    // This example uses content type "application/octet-stream".
+                    // This example uses the "application/octet-stream" content type.
                     // The other content types you can use are "application/json"
                     // and "multipart/form-data".
                     content.Headers.ContentType =
                         new MediaTypeHeaderValue("application/octet-stream");

-                    // The first REST call starts the async process to analyze the
+                    // The first REST API method, Recognize Text, starts
-                    // written text in the image.
-                    response = await client.PostAsync(uri, content);
+                    // the async process to analyze the written text in the image. response = await client.PostAsync(uri, content);
                 }

-                // The response contains the URI to retrieve the result of the process. if (response.IsSuccessStatusCode)
+                // The response header for the Recognize Text method contains the URI
+                // of the second method, Get Recognize Text Operation Result, which
+                // returns the results of the process in the response body.
+                // The Recognize Text operation does not return anything in the response body. if (response.IsSuccessStatusCode)
                     operationLocation =
                         response.Headers.GetValues("Operation-Location").FirstOrDefault();